prometheus/prometheus/docs/configuration/configuration.md

 # Optional label and field selectors to limit the discovery process to a subset of available resources.
 # See https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/
-# and https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/ to know more about the possible
+# and https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/ to learn more about the possible
 # filters that can be used.
 Endpoints role supports pod, service and endpoints selectors, other roles
 # only support selectors matching the role itself (e.g. node role can only contain node selectors).
 selectors: